Federal Direct PLUS Loan

 1. What are the eligibility requirements?

-You must be enrolled at least half-time in an Undergraduate program at a school that participates in the William D. Ford Federal Direct Loan (Direct Loan) Program, and must meet all of the other general eligibility requirements for the Federal Student Aid programs.
+You must be enrolled at least half-time in an Undergraduate program at Morgan State University and must meet all of the other general eligibility requirements for the Federal Student Aid programs.
 In addition, you must not have an adverse credit history (a credit checks will be done).

 2. Who may apply for the Parent PLUS Loan?

-The Parent Borrowers of a Direct PLUS Loan must be the biological or adoptive parent of a dependent undergraduate or the spouse of the parent whose income and assets were reported on the Free Application for Federal Student Aid (FAFSA).
+The Parent Borrowers of a Direct PLUS Loan must be the biological or adoptive parent (adopted before the age of 13) of a dependent undergraduate or the spouse of the parent whose income and assets were reported on the Free Application for Federal Student Aid (FAFSA).

 3. What is considered to be an adverse credit history?